About this day

 Belle is Strategic Partnerships Manager at Cambridge Cancer Genomics (CCG.ai), an AI biotech startup.
 Her PhD studies focused on plasma phase electrochemistry.
 She is an experienced science communicator and regularly chairs and performs at events across the UK.

-Colourful chemistry Peter Hoare, Newcastle University
+The elements of colour Peter Hoare, Newcastle University

 With demonstrations galore, we will discover the chemistry of harnessing energy from sunlight, reveal the science of colour recognition and perception and carry out a series of reactions to test the fundamentals of colour and light.